 on October 3l and March 3l, a list of part-time faculty which shall include the most recent date of hire, rank, salary, fraction of appointment and department/program;

-monthly, a list of bargaining unit members which shall include salary, state title, hire date, and tenure decision year;
+Monthly, a list of bargaining unit members which shall include name, employee ID#, department, annual salary, state title, rank, FTE, email address, University hire date, date of entry into bargaining unit for current appointment.

+Once each semester, effective dates for any bargaining unit member who ha retired, been terminated, or resigned, and if available, home address, personal email and telephone number, provided however, that nothing in the foregoing will obligate the university to provide any information deemed private or confidential by applicable law;

 all officially adopted (i.e., by the Board of Trustees) long-range plans from the departments/programs/libraries/colleges, campuses, and University.

-By October l and March l of each year of this Agreement, the Administration shall furnish to the Union an updated list of the names, work addresses, work telephones, position and department/program by campus of all bargaining unit members; on the same dates, the Administration shall furnish to the Union an updated list-serve of University e-mail addresses of all bargaining unit members, provided that the Union’s use of said list-serve and e-mail addresses shall be in accordance with any and all applicable University policies as may be promulgated from time to time.
-The Union shall receive and retain such information in accordance with the provisions of the M.G.L.
+The Union shall receive and retain the information referenced in 5.4.a through 5.4.g in accordance with the provisions of the M.G.L.
 Chapter 66A, Fair Information Practices Act.

-In addition, on October 3l and March 3l of each year of this Agreement, the names, work addresses, work telephones, position and department by campus of all bargaining unit and non-bargaining unit part-time faculty shall be similarly communicated to the Union.
+The Union shall be provided with the opportunity to meet with new bargaining unit employees in conjunction with the scheduled new employee orientation session, subject to the employee’s agreement.
+The Administration will provide names of newly-hired bargaining unit no later than 10 days after the start of the semester, but sooner when practicable.

-The Administration agrees to provide a reduced workload for a maximum of three (3) faculty bargaining unit members and a maximum of one (1) librarian bargaining unit member from each campus for each academic semester in which collective bargaining occurs, provided the request is made in writing to the campus Provost’s Office at least two (2) weeks prior to the start of -registration in the semester in advance of the semester in which the reduction is to occur.
+At the preference of the unit member, the Administration agrees to provide a reduced workload or stipend of $3000 for a maximum of three (3) faculty bargaining unit members and a maximum of one (1) librarian bargaining unit member from each campus for each academic semester in which collective bargaining occurs.
+Requests for reduced workloads shall be made in writing to the campus Provost’s Office at least two (2) weeks prior to the start of -registration in the semester in advance of the semester in which the reduction is to occur.
 For any bargaining unit member who is unable to meet this notice provision, the Administration agrees to provide the reduced workload in one of the two semesters subsequent to that in which the individual would otherwise have been eligible.
 In the case of faculty, instructional workload shall be reduced by one (1) course per semester.
 In the case of librarians, release time shall be granted one and one-half (1 1/2) days per week during those weeks when bargaining occurs and one-half (1/2) day per week during those weeks when bargaining does not occur.
 Librarians' release time pursuant to this Section may be accumulated and used as needed.
-A librarian or a state-funded faculty member on a nonteaching assignment who elects to fulfill his or her full time commitment through rescheduling, in consultation with the Department Head or Director of Libraries, rather than utilize the released time provided in Article 5.5, will receive $3000 for each semester in which bargaining occurs.
+A librarian or a faculty member on a non-teaching assignment who elects to fulfill his or her full-time commitment through rescheduling, in consultation with the Director of Libraries or Department Head, rather than utilize the released time provided in Article 5.5, will receive $3000 for each semester in which bargaining occurs.

 Any bargaining unit member whose presence is required as a witness at a meeting the subject of which deals with the administration of this Agreement pursuant to the grievance procedure as set forth in Article 25 or proceedings before the Massachusetts Department of Labor Relations pursuant to the provisions of M.G.L.
 Chapter 150E or proceedings before any governmental agency or any court of law pursuant to the application of the terms and conditions of this Agreement shall be afforded upon request leave with pay by the Administration for said purposes.